-IMAGINE AMERICA SCHOLARSHIPS
+IMAGINE AMERICA SCHOLARSHIP

-Everest College participates in the Imagine America scholarship program operated by the Career Training Foundation of Washington D.C.
-Under this scholarship program two \$1,000 Imagine America scholarships are available at each participating high school and can be awarded to two graduating high school seniors from that school.
+This institution participates in the Imagine America scholarship program operated by the Career Training Foundation of Washington D.C.
+Under this scholarship program, two \$1,000 Imagine America scholarships are available at each participating high school and can be awarded to two graduating high school seniors from that school.